didi/cube-ui/document/components/docs/en-US/tab-bar.md

 - Basic usage

   You can initialize `cube-tab-bar` by passing in the data structure of `tabs` as follows.
 You must use the `v-model` directive to select the corresponding tab.
-The value of the v-model argument must correspond to the label attribute of a tab in `cube-tab-bar`, and it will dispatch `click` and `change` event at the proper time.
+The value of the v-model argument must correspond to the label attribute of a tab in `cube-tab-bar`.
+The icon attribute is used as a class selector, which is generally used with icon-font class.
+It will dispatch `click` and `change` event at the proper time.
 The parameter is the label value corresponding to each selected tab.

   ```html
   <template>